Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 >![image](grass_readings.gif)

-As of this date we have been using photographic 18% gray and white cards for our calibration, but we will be going to white polystyrene foam per the advice from Paul Mirel which is reporte to be a "broadband spectrally flat reflector".
+As of this date we have been using photographic 18% gray and white cards for our calibration, but we will be going to white polystyrene foam per the advice from Paul Mirel which is reported to be a "broadband spectrally flat reflector".
 This sounds ideal and much cheaper than Spectralon.
 White PTFE (Polytetrafluoroethylene) Sheets are also an option.

 The following are the python libraries that are required to run these notebooks: